Skip to content

 From a DocFinder user

-A few weeks ago, I underwent an upper endoscopy for my reflux symptoms with Dr. Ulbrich.
-The examination went smoothly, was conducted with utmost professionalism, and to my complete satisfaction.
+A few weeks ago, I underwent a gastroscopy with Dr. Ulbrich because of my reflux symptoms.
+Die Untersuchung verlief ohne Komplikationen, wurde höchst professionell und zu meiner vollsten Zufriedenheit durchgeführt.
 Immediately after the examination, Dr. Ulbrich explained the preliminary results to me.
-For the discussion of the final findings a few days later, he also took more than half an hour, explaining to me in an understandable and open manner the health conditions present in my case.
-Thanks to his professional expertise, I have finally found the right treatment for myself.
-Due to his friendly, competent, and empathetic nature, I can highly recommend Dr. Ulbrich to you.
+A few days later, he took more than half an hour to discuss the final findings with me, explaining clearly and openly what conditions I had.
+Thanks to his professional expertise, I have finally found the right treatment for me.
+Due to his friendly, competent, and empathetic manner, I can highly recommend Dr. Ulbrich.

 From a DocFinder user

-Starting from the appointment scheduling, the reception at the practice, and subsequently the discussions/treatment with Dr. Ulbrich, everything is 100% recommendable.
-I had never had so much trust in a doctor before, like with Dr. Ulbrich.
-The pre-colonoscopy consultation was clear, and all my questions were answered to my fullest satisfaction.
-The appointment for the colonoscopy was arranged very quickly, the examination was extremely professional, and in no way uncomfortable.
-Dr. Ulbrich explained the preliminary results immediately after the examination, and the final report with explanations was sent to me via email.
-If necessary, I will certainly visit Co-Ordination or Dr. Ulbrich again.
+Starting with the appointment scheduling, the reception at the practice, and following that the consultations/treatment with Dr. Ulbrich, everything is 100% recommendable.
+I have never had as much confidence in a doctor as I do in Dr. Ulbrich.
+The preliminary consultation for the colonoscopy was easy to understand, and all my questions were answered to my complete satisfaction.
+The colonoscopy appointment was available at very short notice, and the examination was extremely professional and not unpleasant in any way.
+The preliminary results were explained by Dr. Ulbrich immediately after the examination, and the final findings with explanations were sent to me by email.
+If necessary, I will certainly consult Co-Ordination or Dr. Ulbrich again.

 From a DocFinder user

-I had my first appointment on October 6, 2022, with Senior Physician Dr. Ulbrich for a preventive examination of the gastro and colon.
-In this initial contact, I was able to address my fears and express the desire to have the examination done in a way that suits my comfort.
-Especially to not be aware of anything, and most importantly, to be able to fall asleep immediately.
-Furthermore, in the patient education discussion, I was able to build security and trust.
-The promise to fall asleep before the examination was completely fulfilled, and I woke up relaxed.
-I would like to share my experience as a source of comfort for other patients as well.
-Subsequently Dr. Ulbrich took the time for a detailed discussion of the findings.
-With his professionally competent knowledge and calm demeanor, I felt well taken care of.
-A big THANK YOU.
+I had my first gastrointestinal and colonoscopy screening examination on October 6, 2022, with Dr. Ulbrich.
+During this initial contact, I was able to address my fears and express my desire to be informed about the examination. not to be aware of anything, especially to be able to fall asleep immediately.
+Furthermore, I was able to build confidence and trust during the patient consultation.
+The promise to sleep before the examination was completely fulfilled, and I woke up feeling relaxed.
+I would like to pass on my experience as a source of comfort to other patients.
+Afterwards, Dr. Ulbrich took the time to discuss the findings in detail.
+With his professional expertise and calm manner, I felt I was in good hands.
+A huge THANK YOU.

 From a DocFinder user

-I came across Dr. Ulbrich on the internet, was looking for someone who is knowledgeable about iron deficiency.
-It was pleasant that the initial contact was through email, with the laboratory referral and discussion of results all done via email, which was convenient and time-saving.
-The iron infusion was done quickly and competently.
-Follow-up was also conducted via email, including laboratory referrals and discussion of results through email.
-Even in personal interactions, Dr. Ulrich made a friendly and competent impression.
+I came across Dr. Ulbrich on the internet while searching for someone who knows about iron deficiency.
+It was nice that the initial contact was made via email, with lab referrals and discussion of findings all done via email, which was convenient as it saved a lot of time.
+Iron infusion administered quickly and competently, follow-up check also via e-mail with laboratory assignment and discussion of findings via e-mail.
+Also in personal dealings, Mr. Dr Ulrich made a friendly and competent impression.
 Anytime again!

 Schedule an appointment